aayushmanmk/Cymatica-Engine/README.md

 3.  **Initialize:**
     Click the **"Initialize System"** button and select an audio file (MP3, WAV, FLAC).

 > **Note:** For the best experience, use a track with a strong beat or heavy dynamic range.
+Also there are two versions, one with the seekbar and the one without the seekbar.

 ## 💻 Technologies